 Deploy a Hugo site

-In this guide, you'll create a new Hugo application and deploy it using Cloudflare Pages.
-We'll be the
+In this guide, you will create a new Hugo application and deploy it using Cloudflare Pages.
+You will use the

 hugo CLI to create a new Hugo site.

-Your Linux distro's package manager may include Hugo.
-If this is the case, you can install it directly using your distro's package manager -- for instance, in Ubuntu:
+Your Linux distro’s package manager may include Hugo.
+If this is the case, install it directly using your distro’s package manager – for instance, in Ubuntu, run the following command:

 $ sudo apt-get install hugo